Cahuachi: Architecture and artifacts

-Cahuachi's architecture and its organization are characteristic of a ceremonial center, and is not urban (Silverman 1986: 186).
+Cahuachi's architecture and its organization are characteristic of a ceremonial center, and is not urban.
 At Cahuachi, there are mound and room constructions, a structure called the “Great Temple”, walls that form corridors and passageways, as well as major walls, circular depressions, cylindrical shafts on top of mounds, and kanchas.
 Kanchas are the bounded open spaces beneath and between mounds and can be defined as a walled field or patio area that does not necessarily insinuate any specific function.
 The following analyses are largely based on Strong's excavations and Silverman's survey and reanalysis of the site.

 There are about 40 mounds at Cahuachi.
 Some mounds had rooms on top of them, others did not, some are considered to be “temples,” and still others were used for burials.
 But furthermore, the majority of the mounds at Cahuachi are overwhelmingly never actual “habitation mounds”.
 Strong originally classified these mounds as “habitation mounds” but Silverman argues that they are not domestic, which is in keeping with her assertion that Cahuachi was a non-urban ceremonial center.
-For some examples of the types of mounds at Cahuachi Silverman focuses on cuts and survey of Units 5, 6, and 7.
-The core of Unit 5 is a natural hill that was artificially raised through construction and fills.
-The fill contained bundles and intertwined vegetal fibers, earth, rock, and garbage (Silverman 1986: 187).
+For some examples of the types of mounds at Cahuachi Silverman focuses on cuts and survey of units 5, 6, and 7.
+The core of unit 5 is a natural hill that was artificially raised through construction and fills.
+The fill contained bundles and intertwined vegetal fibers, earth, rock, and garbage.
 The mound has a lot more fill than other mounds because it was artificially raised by placing alternating layers of these vegetal fills.
 Unit 5 also had several circular depressions, or “cache pits” according to Strong, and only a few contained small amounts of corn cobs and beans.
 The walls were made of adobe with a sand foundation, and is a construction technique interspersed throughout Cahuachi.